Lorenzo-St/BrainFuckpp/README.md

  ] if current register is not zero, got back to start of loop, if not continue { spawn a thread with the passed instructions or function } end of thread
- $ return statement, places the return in register 0
+ $ return statement, places current register's value in register 0
  % thread return statement, places the current register's value in register 0 of the parent thread = function create next is name
       note: a return value can be determined by placing the data pointer